moorepants/eme185/content/pages/projects.rst

 - Many of these projects could provide leads towards internship and employment opportunities.
-- All questions you have about the projects (clarity, more info, etc) should be asked on Piazza so that everyone in the class can benefit from the answers.
+- All questions you have about the projects (clarity, more info, etc) should be asked on Canvas discussions so that everyone in the class can benefit from the answers.
-- There are 46 proposals, but only about 30 projects will be selected.
+- There are 22 proposals, but only about 17 projects will be selected.